iainvdw/fronteers-2016-notes/Fronteers 2016.md

 'From a "do not harm" perspective, my hope is that people are going to stop thinking form factors have particular types of input.'

 ## Cheat sheet to a lean website - Barbara Bermes
-People don't like to wait, be resepectful.
+People don't like to wait, be respectful.

 Websites are getting bigger, but data is still expensive and latency is high.

-Make everybody care about performance.
+Make everybody in your team care about performance.

 Feel empowered and encouraged to say no.